The frequency of a wave is related to which of the following?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The frequency of a wave is indeed related to the wavelength of the wave.
-This relationship is described by the wave equation, which states that the speed of a wave is equal to its frequency multiplied by its wavelength.
-In mathematical form, this is expressed as:
+The relationship between frequency and wavelength is described by the wave equation, which states that the speed of a wave is equal to the frequency multiplied by the wavelength.
+This relationship can be expressed as:

-[ v = f \times \lambda ]
+[ \text{Speed} = \text{Frequency} \times \text{Wavelength} ]

 Subscribe